JERSEY CITY, N.J. – Russell Wilson met Peyton Manning long before this year's Super Bowl. In fact, they were almost teammates.

 Wilson's life and NFL history would have been much, much different if the Broncos had decided to take him.
 He'd still be at the Super Bowl, but he would probably be Manning's anonymous backup, not the guy on posters all around New York City this week.
 Who knows who the Broncos would be playing on Sunday, but it's probably a safe bet it wouldn't be the Seahawks.

 "In terms of if the Broncos drafted me, I don't think about it in a 'What if?' world," Wilson said.
 "There's not too many people in the world that can play in the National Football League, and to be here and to be one of 32 starting quarterbacks in the National Football League, that amazes me."

 The Broncos had their reasons for drafting Osweiler.
 Osweiler is almost two years younger than Wilson, who was more polished and NFL ready coming out of college.
 Denver figured their backup would sit behind Manning for a few years, so those extra two years mattered.
-Osweiler is 6-foot-7, while the 5-11 Wilson was passed over because of his height.
+Osweiler also was 6-7, while the 5-11 Wilson was passed over because of his height.
 Every team made that mistake, not just the Broncos.
 Denver did like Wilson and was impressed with him during that pre-draft visit.

 "I think he’s very mature for his age," Broncos coach John Fox said.
 "We brought him out here for a special visit and it doesn’t surprise me at all he’s had the success and he’s where he is today."